 Sheba Salmon And Shrimp Premium Perfect Portions includes the following:

-Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Sheba Salmon And Shrimp Premium Perfect Portions does contain with its top ingredients salmon, chicken liver, chicken and shrimp which are considered quality protein sources.
+Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Sheba Salmon And Shrimp Premium Perfect Portions does contain with its top ingredients salmon and chicken which are considered quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains salmon, shrimp, fish oil and meat by-products which may be problematic for cats who suffer from seafood or meat by-products food allergies.
+Allergen alert: This product contains salmon, shrimp and fish oil which may be problematic for cats who suffer from seafood food allergies.

 Using the calculations provided by the AAFCO, Sheba Salmon And Shrimp Premium Perfect Portions has approximately 53 calories per 100g (15 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.